 Some women feel tired during the day even if they spend many hours asleep.
 If you feel exhausted after a full night's rest, you may have sleep apnea.
 People with this sleep disorder stop breathing several times during the night.
-Left untreated, sleep apnea increases your risk of heart attacks and strokes.
+Left untreated, sleep apnea increases your risk of heart disease, including heart attacks and strokes.
 Your healthcare provider can offer more information about sleep apnea testing and treatment.

 Women with some mental health conditions, like depression and anxiety, can have trouble sleeping soundly.
 These conditions may interfere with your sleep quality and disrupt your hormone levels.
 But treatment can help—so talk with your healthcare provider to learn more about mental health treatment options that may be right for you.

 Your body relies on essential vitamins and minerals for fuel.
 If you aren't getting enough nutrients, your body may have trouble performing important functions—making you feel tired or sluggish throughout the day.

 Most nutritional deficiencies respond to dietary changes or supplements.
 But without treatment, nutritional deficiencies can sometimes lead to serious health problems.
 Your healthcare provider can check for nutritional deficiencies.
 They can also screen you for chronic health conditions that cause nutritional deficiencies.
 For example, your provider may suggest testing for celiac disease, a condition that prevents your body from absorbing nutrients.

 Your thyroid gland is a butterfly-shaped gland located at the base of your throat.
 This gland controls many essential hormones in your body.
 If it doesn't work properly, you can develop a serious hormone imbalance.
 Women are especially at high risk for thyroid problems.